-Join Ben Long for an in-depth discussion in this video Image review, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Image review, part of Nikon D5100 Essential Training.

 As soon as you take a picture, your camera displays it on the rear LCD screen.…By default, the image stays up for a few seconds and then it goes away.…This gives you a chance to quickly review your image without having to manage…any camera controls.…However, you do have a little bit of control while that image is being displayed.…You're probably already familiar with image review on your 5100.…When you take a shot, the image is almost immediately shown on the rear…screen, hangs out there for a while and gives you a chance to admire it, and then goes away.…Something very important for you to know is that that image review process is interruptible.…

 So if I take a shot, I can go Oh yeah that's great and then half-press my…shutter button and I'm back to shooting.…Image review will never keep me from shooting;…I can always immediately get back to having a functional camera.…Something else you should know about image review is that once I go into it, I'm…actually into the full playback mode of the camera.…

 - Deciding how many batteries and media cards are needed

 - Changing ISO